Harvey Architecture

 }

-Chat streams tokens to out as they arrive and returns ChatStats containing PromptTokens, ReplyTokens, Elapsed, and TokensPerSec once the response is complete.
-Backends that do not report token counts (currently PublicAI) return zeros for those fields; only Elapsed is always populated.
+Chat streams tokens to out as they arrive and returns ChatStats (containing PromptTokens, ReplyTokens, Elapsed, TokensPerSec) once complete.
+Backends that do not report token counts return zeros for those fields; Elapsed is always populated.

 ChatStats & duration estimation

-After each successful turn the REPL records stats via agent.recordStats(), which maintains a rolling window of the last 5 turns.
-Before the next turn, agent.estimateDuration() averages ReplyTokens / TokensPerSec across all window entries that have token data, returning a time.Duration estimate that the spinner displays as [Xs / ~Ys].
+After each turn the REPL records stats via agent.recordStats(), which maintains a rolling window of the last 5 turns.
+Before the next turn, agent.estimateDuration() averages ReplyTokens / TokensPerSec across window entries that have token data, returning a time.Duration estimate displayed by the spinner as [Xs / ~Ys].

 Message